hellozhaoming/FCP-vasp-ase/README.md

 2. Make sure you have installed python and pip.

-3. Install ase by 'pip install ase'
+3. Install ase by 'pip install ase'.

 2. Copy vaspFCP.py to "python_lib_path/ase/calculators/vasp/".